-The development agreement is a separate process concurrent with CEQA review and is part of the entitlement process for project approval.
+The development agreement is part of the entitlement process for project approval.
 The development agreement requires recommendation for approval by the planning commission and approval by the board of supervisors.
-The development agreement is a separate process concurrent with CEQA review and is part of the entitlement process for project approval.
 Pursuant to the requirements of Administrative Code Chapter 56, the proposed development agreement is subject to noticing requirements and will be made available for public review prior to presentation to the planning commission for its consideration and recommendation to the board of supervisors per standard City procedures.